DeannaCarina/StarTrekTimeLoop/README.md

     <li><em>Have interactions update depending on whether other interactions have taken place</em> - This feature meets aims 2 and 3 identified in the Strategy section of UX</li>
     <li><em>To have a different interaction per room</em> - This feature meets aims 2 and 3 identified in the Strategy section of UX</li>
     <li><em>To have a different interaction depending on what path the user takes from one room to the next</em> -  This feature meets aim 2 and 3 identified in the Strategy section of UX</li>
-    <li></em>Have a button for the user to have background music</em> - This feature meets aim 4 identified in the Strategy section of the UX</li>
+    <li><em>Have a button for the user to have background music</em> - This feature meets aim 4 identified in the Strategy section of the UX</li>
+    <li><em>Have a downloadable gameplay guide for users as a 'walkthrough' if needed</em> - This feature meets aim 1 identified in the Strategy secton of the UX</li>
 </ul>

 ### Features left to implement